 Undergraduate Degree Scholarships

-To be considered for an overseas scholarship to study a Bachelors degree programme you must have passed your AP, IB, A Levels, BTEC, SATs or Associate's Degree to a certain criteria set out in the Scholarship Secretariats application form.
+To be considered for an overseas scholarship to study a Bachelor’s degree programme you must have passed your AP, IB, A Levels, BTEC, SATs or Associate's Degree to a certain criteria set out in the Scholarship Secretariat’s application form.

-• A Levels: Three A Levels with a minimum grade of Grade C in each A-Level.
+• A Levels: Three A Levels with a minimum grade of Grade C in each A Level.

-• Advanced Placement (AP): You must have passed three group A subjects or two group A and two Group B subjects with a minimum grade of three, and two standard level subjects at the 12th grade level with a cumulative high school GPA of 3.25.
+• Advanced Placement (AP): You must have passed three group A subjects, or two group A and two Group B subjects, with a minimum grade of three, and two standard level subjects at the 12th grade level with a cumulative high school GPA of 3.25.

-• International Baccalaureate (IB): You must have taken and passed the full IB diploma, must have three higher level IB certificates with a minimum of 13 points, and no grade lower than 4, and two standard level IB subjects at the 12th grade level with a cumulative high school GPA of 3.25.
+• International Baccalaureate (IB): You must have taken and passed the full IB Diploma, must have three higher level IB certificates with a minimum of 13 points, and no grade lower than 4, and two standard level IB subjects at the 12th grade level with a cumulative high school GPA of 3.25.
 Alternatively, you can have five standard level certificates with no grade lower than 4.

-• CAPE: Three CAPE Unit 2 with a minimum grade of Grade C/3 in each CAPE Unit 2.
+• CAPE: Three CAPE Unit 2 with a minimum grade of C/3 in each CAPE Unit 2.

-• Associate's Degrees: Must have a cumulative GPA of 3.00 or higher, or Associate level studies with a minimum 3.0 cumulative GPA.
+• Associate's Degrees: Must have a cumulative GPA of 3.0 or higher, or Associate level studies with a minimum 3.0 cumulative GPA.

-• BTEC Level 3: Must have an Extended Diploma with a minimum MMM grade average.In some cases, The Education Council may award an overseas scholarship to students who do not have advanced standing (IB, A Levels, CAPE, AP) if they meet one of the following two criteria: 1) seven GCSE/CXC passes at A or B grade in all subjects, including Mathematics and English, or 2) A combined cumulative High School GPA of 3.25 or higher and a SAT score of 1100 or ACT score of 22.
+In some cases, The Education Council may award an overseas scholarship to students who do not have advanced standing (IB, A Levels, CAPE, AP) if they meet one of the following two criteria: 1) seven GCSE/CXC passes at A or B grade in all subjects, including mathematics and English, or 2) a combined cumulative High School GPA of 3.25 or higher and a SAT score of 1100 or ACT score of 22.

 Undergraduate Funding Levels & Subsequent Years

-To maintain your scholarship, you must achieve a 2.75 GPA or a 2:2 in the first year of study, and a 3.00 GPA or a 2:1 in your subsequent years.
+To maintain your scholarship, you must achieve a 2.75 GPA or a 2:2 in the first year of study, and a 3.0 GPA or a 2:1 in your subsequent years.
 The Education Council has a requirement that you do at least 12 credits per semester/term in your first year and then 15 credits per term in the subsequent years.
 Overall, a Bachelor's degree should take 120 credits to complete.
-Each year you should be doing a minimum of 30 credits for a four year course, and 40 credits for a three year course.
+Each year you should be doing a minimum of 30 credits for a four-year course, and 40 credits for a three year course.

-Students on an overseas scholarship who have competed locally and continue to train while at university and who intend to compete at the collegiate level can be considered Student Athletes.
+Students on an overseas scholarship who have competed locally and continue to train while at university and who intend to compete at the collegiate level can be considered 'Student Athletes'.
 This means that the student can maintain the lower criteria (2.75 GPA or a 2:2 in the UK) for their subsequent years of study.
 For this, they must get a letter from the Sports Director of the institution that they are attending to prove that they are still training and competing with the college or university.

 You will have to sign a student bond with your surety if you are awarded a scholarship committing you to a) successfully completing your proposed studies and b) then working in the Cayman Islands for a specific period of time after your studies finish.
-If you fail to meet either of these two requirements, you will have to repay all the scholarship funds that you have received.
+If you fail to meet either of these two requirements, you may have to repay all the scholarship funds that you have received.
 Having said that, you have a 12-month window in which you should return to Cayman after your degree finishes, or you can apply to the Council for an extension to your return date if you have the opportunity to gain further experience in your field prior to returning home.

 GPA Explained